 Given the high stakes, the end-customer needs to own the project.
 That means becoming sufficiently well-informed to make important decisions about methodologies, scope, teams, go/no-go decisions, budgets, schedules, and much more.

 In this post, we dig into two major causes of ERP implementation failure and offer advice how to avoid them.

 The #1 Cause of ERP Implementation Failure: Ineffective Project Teams

-From our experience, most of these failures are due to problems with the teams – not with the ERP software.
+From our experience with managing ERP implementations, most of these failures are due to problems with the teams – not with the ERP software.
 Here are the three biggest problems that we see with ERP teams:

 Teams Problem #1: Core team members don’t have enough time for the project